OpenFn/docs/docs/cli.md

 :::info What is this tutorial?

-- This tutorial provides a _hands-on_ way to learn about the new OpenFn CLI.
+- It's a _hands-on_ way to learn about the new OpenFn CLI.
 By following the prompts and "challenges", a developer with a bit of Javascript experience should be able to write, run, and debug complex, multi-step jobs with OpenFn, using nothing but a text editor and their terminal.
 - The estimated time to finish this developer challenge is 1 to 2 hours (depending on your familiarity with the underlying concepts and tooling)
 - If you are stuck and need help, please post in